isomerpages/ogp/_about-us/eng/leyang.md

 curProducts:
   - currentProducts
 pastProducts:
-  - pastProducts
+  - Scamtech
-accomplishments: "* Scamtech"
+accomplishments: i'm new, watch this space!
 quote: Having somewhere to go is home.
 Having someone to love is family.
 And having both is a blessing.
 linkedinId: leyang